xxsc0529/pyseekdb/README.md

 ## RAG Demo

-We provide a complete RAG (Retrieval-Augmented Generation) demo application that demonstrates how to build a vector search knowledge base using pyseekdb.
+We provide a complete RAG (Retrieval-Augmented Generation) demo application that demonstrates how to build a hybrid search knowledge base using pyseekdb.
 The demo includes:

 - **Document Import**: Import Markdown files or directory into seekdb
 - **Vector Search**: Semantic search over imported documents